kerberos-io/agent/README.md

 ## Quickstart - Docker

 The easiest to get your Kerberos Agent up and running is to use our Docker image on [Docker hub](https://hub.docker.com/r/kerberos/agent).
 Once you selected a specific tag, run below command, which will open the web interface of your Kerberos agent on port `80`.
-For persisting your configuration and/or recordings [attach a volume](#attach-a-volume).
+For a more configurable and persistent deployment have a look at [Running and automating a Kerberos Agent](#running-and-automating-a-kerberos-agent).

     docker run -p 80:80 --name mycamera -d kerberos/agent:latest